-- □ In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
-(For more information about this, see Section 7.1 in this chapter.) - □ In other cases, we have decided not to include a particular drug on the Drug List.
+- If your drug is not included on the Drug List, you may call Customer Service to find out if we cover it or what alternatives are available. - In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
 In some cases, you may be able to obtain a drug that is not on the Drug List.
 (For more information, please see Chapter 9.)

-Section 3.2 There are 4 "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are 3 "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of 4 cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 3 cost-sharing tiers.
 In general, the higher the costsharing tier, the higher your cost for the drug:

-Tier 1 - Preferred Generic - Most generic drugs.
+Tier 1 - Most generic drugs, including Part D eligible generic compound medications.

-Tier 2 - Preferred Brand - Many common brand name drugs, called preferred brands, and some higher-cost generic drugs.
+Tier 2 - Many common brand name drugs, called preferred brands, some higher-cost generic drugs and vaccines, and Part D eligible brand compound medications.

-Tier 3 - Non-preferred Drug - Non-preferred generic and non-preferred brand name drugs.
-In addition, Part D eligible compound medications are covered in Tier 3.
+Tier 3 - Non-preferred generic and non-preferred brand name drugs.